RetroDECK/ES-DE/USERGUIDE-DEV.md

 This permanently deletes a custom collection, including its configuration file on the file system.
 A list of available collections is shown, and a confirmation dialog is displayed before performing the actual deletion.
 Only one collection at a time can be deleted.

+**Group custom collections**

+This setting controls where to place custom collections and the available options are _If unthemed_, _Always_ or _Never_.
+If the _If unthemed_ option is selected then only collections which don't have explicit support from the theme set will be moved to the grouped custom collections system.
+If _Always_ is selected then every collection will be placed in the grouped custom collections system regardless of whether the theme set has support for the collection or not.
+This is generally recommended as it leads to a less cluttered experience and it's also consistent as all custom collections will be located in one place regardless of how they've been named.
+The _Never_ option is mostly useful for testing purposes and for theme development as it will move all custom collections into discrete systems which will likely lead to some of them being unthemed.

 **Sort favorites on top for custom collections**

 Whether to sort your favorite games above your other games.
 This is disabled by default, as for collections you probably want to be able to mix all games regardless of whether they are favorites or not.